mafavaron/FastSonicProc/FastSonic_file_spec.md

 The sections with names [Quantity_N] contains the following keys

 * Name: Name of the desired quantity (the first 8 chars are considered).
+* Channel: Number of USA-1 / uSonic-3 analog channel.
+Values range from 1 to 10.
+Values 1..8 indicate regular analog channels; 9 and 10 stay for counters.
 * Unit: Name of measurement unit.
 * Multiplier: Multiplier from sonic counts to the desired unit.
 * Offset: Offset.